awsdocs/aws-cost-management-user-guide/doc_source/billing-what-is.md

 You can use budgets to track your AWS usage and costs\.
 Budgets use the cost visualization provided by Cost Explorer to show you the status of your budgets, to provide forecasts of your estimated costs, and to track your AWS usage, including your free tier usage\.
 You can also use budgets to create Amazon SNS notifications that notify you when you go over your budgeted amounts, or when your estimated costs exceed your budgets\.
 For more information about budgets, see [Managing Your Costs with Budgets](budgets-managing-costs.md)\.

+**AWS Cost and Usage Reports**
+You can choose to have AWS publish billing reports to an Amazon Simple Storage Service \(Amazon S3\) bucket that you own\.
+You can receive reports that break down your costs by the hour or month, by product or product resource, or by tags that you define yourself\.
+For more details about AWS Cost and Usage Reports, see the [https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html)\.

 **Payment Currencies**
 You can view your estimated bills and pay your AWS invoices in your preferred currency by setting a payment currency\.
 AWS converts your bill to your preferred currency after your bill is finalized\.
 Until then, all of the preferred currency amounts shown in the console are estimated in USD\.
 AWS guarantees your exchange rate, so that refunds use the same exchange rate as your original transaction\.